Memberships Experts Shop Join Now Login

 You are Not Alone!
 Some statistics surrounding prolapse

-• There is a life time risk of 10 – 20% for women needing prolapse surgey (Smith et al 2010)
+• There is a lifetime risk of 10 – 20% for women needing prolapse surgery (Smith et al. 2010)

-• Women wait on average 33 years before presenting for surgery for prolapse following their first birth. ( Thomas et al 2015)
+• Women wait, on average, 33 years before presenting for surgery for prolapse following their first birth. ( Thomas et al. 2015)

-• Women who give birth via forceps delivery have a 53% chance of having major defects in their pelvic floor muscles called levator avulsion.( Dietz et al 2015)
+• Women who give birth via forceps delivery have a 53% chance of having significant defects in their pelvic floor muscles called levator avulsion. ( Dietz et al. 2015)

-• Women who have given birth via forceps have a significantly increased prolapse risk than a normal vaginal delivery (Olloyhaug et al 2015, Dietz 2015)
+• Women who have given birth via forceps have a significantly increased prolapse risk than a normal vaginal delivery (Olloyhaug et al. 2015, Dietz 2015)

 For some, a prolapse might feel like a heaviness or dragging in the vagina.
 It may feel like you are constantly wearing a pad or have a golf ball stuck in your vagina.
 The common symptoms of prolapse also include a vaginal lump or bulge (whether visible or not), a dragging sensation, feelings of vaginal laxity or looseness and pain before, during or after vaginal intercourse.